The situation at the front — more than 80 battles took place between the AFU and the Russian Army — online.ua

 Points of attention

-- Ukrainian Defense Forces have engaged in over 80 battles with the Russian Army, successfully stopping enemy advancements and securing the front lines.
+- Over 80 battles have taken place between the Ukrainian Defense Forces and the Russian army on the front, with Ukrainian units successfully repelling enemy attacks in multiple directions.

-- The ongoing clashes include repelling enemy assaults in different directions such as Kharkiv, Lyman, Siver, Kramatorsk, Toretsk, Pokrovskiy, Novopavlivka, Hulyaipil, Orikhiv, Prydniprovskie, and Kursk region.
+- The Ukrainian Defense Forces are implementing measures to prevent the Russian occupiers from advancing deeper into Ukrainian territory, showcasing resilience and strategic defense tactics.

-Operational information as of 16:00 10.05.2025 regarding the Russian invasion provided by the General Staff of the Armed Forces of Ukraine.
+- Current operational information highlights ongoing clashes and successful defense efforts in various directions, including Kharkiv, Vovchansk, Lymansky, Kupyansk, Kramatorsk, Toretsk, Pokrovsk, Novopavlivske, Hulyaipil, Orikhiv, Dnieper, and Kursk sector.

-In the Kharkiv direction, the Defense Forces repelled one enemy assault near Vovchansk.
-Another enemy attack is still ongoing in the area of the settlement of Kamyanka.
+Operational information as of 16:00 15.05.2025 regarding the Russian invasion was provided by the General Staff of the Armed Forces of Ukraine,

-In the Lyman direction, three clashes began today, one of which is still ongoing.
-The enemy attacked towards the settlements of Ridkodub and Zelena Dolyna.
+The enemy attack was repelled by Ukrainian units in the Kharkiv direction , in the Vovchansk area, and another battle is currently underway.

-In the Pokrovsky direction, the enemy launched clashes of varying intensity 31 times towards the settlements of Myrolyubivka, Kotlyarivka, Myrne, Zorya and near the settlements of Malynovka, Elizavetivka, Lysivka, Dachenske, Zvirovo, Kotlyne, Novosergiivka, Udachne, Novooleksandrivka, Preobrazhenka, Andriivka.
-Our defenders repelled 27 enemy attacks.
+In the Pokrovsk direction, the Russian invaders made 22 attempts to push our defenders from their occupied positions.
+The defense forces are holding back the onslaught and have repelled 20 enemy attacks, two more clashes are still ongoing.
+Airstrikes by the KABs have hit Pokrovsk, Filiya, Zvirovo, and Dachne.

-In the Novopavlivka direction, Ukrainian defenders repelled eight enemy attacks near the settlements of Kostiantynopol, Novosilka, Vilne Pole, Pryvilne and towards Bahatyrya, Shevchenko, Novopol.
-Five enemy attacks are still ongoing.
+In the Novopavlivske direction, the enemy tried to break through the defenses of our defenders eight times in the areas of the settlements of Bahatyr, Novopil, and Vilne Pole.
+Four clashes are still ongoing.
+Novopil was hit by an air strike.

-In the Hulyaipil direction, the settlements of Malynivka and Zaliznychne were subjected to air strikes with unguided missiles.
+In the Hulyaipil direction, the enemy launched air strikes with unguided rockets on Hulyaipil and Vysokye.

-In the Orikhiv direction, the enemy today carried out two attacks in the area of the Stepove settlement and towards Novodanylivka.
-They were unsuccessful.
+In the Orikhiv direction, our defenders repelled two enemy assaults in the Stepovoye area.

-In the Prydniprovskie direction, the enemy carried out one futile attack towards the positions of our defenders.
+In the Dnieper direction, the invaders once tried to advance towards the positions of Ukrainian units, but were repulsed.

-In the Kursk region, Ukrainian defenders repelled 12 attacks by the invaders, and four more clashes are still ongoing.
-In addition, the enemy carried out three air strikes, dropping four guided aerial bombs, and also launched 156 artillery shells, including three from multiple launch rocket systems.
+Three clashes have taken place in the Kursk sector since the beginning of the day, two of which are ongoing.
+In addition, the enemy carried out 4 air strikes, dropping three guided bombs, and carried out 140 artillery shells.

 More on the topic